-Unit 1: Religion and Life Based on a Study of Christianity and at Least One Other Religion
+Unit 6: Religion and Life Based on a Study of Hinduism

-Question Number Correct Answer Partially Correct Answer Reject Mark 1 (a) AO1 things that cause suffering that have nothing to do with humans suffering that is caused by natural disasters evil not caused by humans evil caused by natural disasters Any alternative wording of the above points is acceptable. evil that is not moral evil natural disasters examples of natural evil Any alternative wording of the above points is acceptable.
-(1) Answers which define a different key word (0) 2 (2)
+Question Number Correct Answer Partially Correct Answer Reject Mark 1 (a) AO1 things that cause suffering that have nothing to do with humans suffering that is caused by natural disasters evil not caused by humans evil that is not moral evil natural disasters examples of natural evil Answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.
+Any alternative wording of the above points is acceptable.

-Question Answer Mark Number Ludiostivo soutout 4 1 (b) AO2 Indicative content Answers which think that everyone should have a religious upbringing are likely to use such reasons as: • it leads to belief in God • it provides moral structure • it gives life purpose 4 Answers which do not think that everyone should have a religious upbringing are likely to use such reasons as: • it is brainwashing • children should have the freedom to choose • some parents are not religious Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 1 (b) AO2 Indicative content Answers which think that everyone should have a religious upbringing are likely to use such reasons as: it leads to belief in God it provides moral structure it gives life purpose Answers which do not think that everyone should have a religious upbringing are likely to use such reasons as: it is brainwashing children should have the freedom to choose some parents are not religious Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. children should have the freedom to choose) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. children should have the freedom to choose, otherwise it is brainwashing) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two developed reasons 4 marks
+4 Award marks as follows: For a personal response with: • one brief reason (e.g. children should have the freedom to choose) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. children should have the freedom to choose, otherwise it is brainwashing) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two developed reasons 4 marks

-Question Number ative content quality of written communication will be assessed in this Trainboi ver (strands i, ii and iii) 1 (c) AO1 The main ways include: numinous experience would provide evidence for the existence of God they could show that God is able to act in the world an answered prayer would prove to a person that God listens to them conversion would make a person feel the presence of God Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to reviev Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: • giving a way • not explaining but only describing The answer is likely to be in basic English.
+Question Number The c ative content quality of written communication will be assessed in this ver (strands i, ii and iii) 1 (c) AO1 The main ways include: numinous experience would provide evidence for the existence of God they could show that God is able to act in the world an answered prayer would prove to a person that God listens to them mystical experience would make a person feel the presence of God approaches are possible and must be marked according to the .
+If you are unsure of the validity of an answer, it must be sent to v.
+Level Mark Descriptor 0 No rewardable material.
+Level 1 3-4 Little understanding of the issue shown, typically by: • giving a way • not explaining but only describing the reference The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: • using two brief ways • or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+Basic understanding of the issue is shown typically by: • using two brief ways • or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
-Frequent syntactical and/or spelling errors are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief ways • or a fully developed way • or two ways with one developed.
+Frequent syntactical and/or spelling errors Level 3 5-6 are likely to be present.
+A more developed understanding of the issue is shown typically by: • using three brief ways • or a fully developed way • or two ways with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.